slyall/www-darkmere/content/linux.conf.au_guide.md

 capitals and in the case of Tasmania (the site of LCA 2017) you need to fly or catch an ocean going ferry to the island.

+In most cases overseas vistors will fly into Sydney or Melbourne and from there can fly to the city of the conference.

 ### What to Bring

 See below for dress.
 You can usually count on getting at least 1 or